mre/mre.github.io.v3/content/2020/sponsors/index.md

 +++
 title = "Launching a Side Project Backed by Github Sponsors" date = 2020-08-21
+[extra]
+excerpt="""
+Yesterday we launched analysis-tools.dev.
+It's a project about comparing static analysis tools.
+What's best about the project is that it's completely open-source and backed by sponsors.
+If you like to do the same, keep reading!
+"""
 +++

 Yesterday we launched [analysis-tools.dev](https://analysis-tools.dev), and boy had I underestimated the response.